elenakozlova/sphinx-hoverxref/docs/usage.rst

 =====

 This extension defines a custom role called ``:hoverxref:``.
-When this role is used, it will show a tooltip when ``hover`` mouse event is triggered, and will populate the content tooltip with the content of the document and section the link is pointing to.
+It shows a tooltip when ``hover`` mouse event is triggered, and populates the content tooltip with the content of the document and section to which the link is pointing.

 ``:hoverxref:`` uses Sphinx's internals reference resolution to find out where the link points to.
 So, the way of referencing the section works in the same way as the ``:ref:`` standard role.

-Simplest usage example,
+Example:

 .. code-block:: rst

    This will :hoverxref:`show a tooltip <hoverxref:section>` in the linked words to ``hoverxref``.

-will render to this:
+Result:

-This will :hoverxref:`show a tooltip <hoverxref:section>` in the linked words to ``hoverxref``.
+:hoverxref:`shows a tooltip <hoverxref:section>` in the linked words to ``hoverxref``.

 Tooltip on custom object